 The Descent and the Pertinent Passages

 Inanna’s descent comes to us from primarily from two sets of texts.
 The first is Sumerian, the older, and tells the story of the great goddess Inanna, who in her hubris, wishes to take control over the netherworld.
 Inanna wears these great clothes and items of power and then demands entrance into the underworld.
-Ereshkigal the ruler of the underworld then orders her servants to remove one of the items at each of the seven gates to the underworld.
+Ereshkigal the ruler of the underworld then orders her servants to remove one of the items at each of the seven gates (this symbolizes her to the underworld.
 Inanna is then stripped of those items and led to the underworld, where, in her pride, she attempts to usurp the throne of the underworld from Ereshkigal.
 In doing so, however, a great punishment is enacted by the Annuna gods (the judges in the underworld) and she is condemned.
 As a result, she is killed and then she is transformed into a slab of meat, which is then hung on a hook (as a butcher hangs meat out).
 After three days and three nights, mourning rituals begin, and to cut the story short, she is eventually resurrected after receiving the grass (or pasture) and water of life, she is partially revived, and then for her to truly return a substitute must be offered.
 As a result, Dumuzi is eventually chosen.

 The Akkadian version is somewhat different.
 Like the Sumerian, Ishtar (while largely equivalent to Inanna, there are important differences in iconography and depiction in texts) goes to the underworld and at each gate is stripped of an article of powerful clothing.
 At the last gate, she is entirely exposed and in anger she lashes out at Ereshkigal.
 As a result, Ereshkigal cries to her servant to imprison her and then release 60 diseases upon Ishtar.
 Ishtar is then apparently transformed into a waterskin (lines 98-99) and then eventually she is revived also with the water of life.
 Afterwards, the text implies the bilocation of Tammuz would occur.